 - Add any toppings if you wish!

 - Instead of cucumber, I’ve also made this salad with lettuce and spinach.
-(I prefer to blanch them before slicing because I like the cooked versions better than raw—yeah I know.)
+(I prefer to blanch them first because I like the cooked versions better than raw in this dish.)

 I made this using this package of “tofu noodles” I found at the Asian store.
 Is tofu noodle the same thing as beancurd?